ergochat/ergo/docs/MANUAL.md

 Thanks to Euan Kemp (euank) for the contributions and help with this, along with other projects, and to James Mills, Vegax and Sean Enck for various other help and contributions on the server.

-And a massive thanks to Shivaram Lingamneni (slingamn) for being an awesome co-maintainer of Oragono!
-You really convinced me to step up with this and take it forward in a big way, and I'm grateful for that.
+And a massive thanks to Shivaram Lingamneni (slingamn) for being an amazing co-maintainer of Oragono!
+You've contributed a lot to Oragono, and really convinced me to step up with this and take the server forward in a big way.
+I'm grateful for everything you've done, and working with ya' is a pleasure.